 Dr. Shawn Jordan, Assistant Professor at Arizona State University and RGI Education Outreach Director, works with Navajo Nation students to bring STEAM education to their school with chain-reaction machines.

-Schedule a Skype Chat with Jennifer George (Rube’s Granddaughter), David Fox (Rube Works Game Designer), and/or with Zach Umperovitch (RG Machine Contest Chairman).
+Schedule a Skype Chat with Jennifer George (Rube’s Granddaughter) and/or David Fox (Rube Works Game Designer).

 The first officially licensed Rube Goldberg game, ‘Rube Works’ features Rube’s cartoons, contraptions, and irreverent humor and animates his iconic invention cartoons in a way never seen before.